TetherPad

 Pencil-driven control for your Mac

-Use Apple Pencil on iPad as a precise trackpad for the desktop: a lightweight macOS host receives input over MultipeerConnectivity and moves the cursor—plus remote actions for apps and shortcuts when you want the Mac to do more than point and click.
+Use Apple Pencil on iPad as a precise trackpad for the desktop: a lightweight macOS menu bar host receives input over MultipeerConnectivity and moves the cursor, plus remote actions for apps and shortcuts when you want the Mac to do more than point and click.

 Draw on iPad

-A SwiftUI surface captures Apple Pencil strokes and gestures—natural input that stays on device until you choose to send it.
+A SwiftUI surface captures Apple Pencil strokes and gestures, and keeps the input on-device until you choose to send it.

 Pair over the LAN

-MultipeerConnectivity links the iPad client and the macOS menu bar host on your local network—no cloud relay required.
+MultipeerConnectivity links the iPad client and the macOS menu bar host on your local network, with no cloud relay.

 Drive the Mac